Best Home Loan Options in Australia (2026)

 3. Fixed rate loan

-What it is: Your rate is locked in for 1-5 years.
+What it's: Your rate is locked in for 1-5 years.
 Repayments don't change during the fixed period.

 Features: